 The shoulder joint, or glenohumeral joint, is a ball and socket joint between the scapula (shoulder blade) and humerus (upper arm bone).
 The head of the humerus sits in the socket of the shoulder blade.
 The shoulder is one of the most mobile joints in the body, which means it is not the most stable.
 The rotator cuff muscles surround the shoulder joint and ensure the head of the humerus stays in the socket of the shoulder blade.
-Due to its structure, the shoulder joint is a common place for injury and pain.
+Due to its structure, the shoulder joint is commonplace for injury and pain.
 Taking good care of the shoulder joint includes using good form in exercises involving the upper body.
 In this video, I wanted to go through a common mistake that I see people make relating to the Wall Plank, which leads to shoulder pain and injury.
 In this post, I will show you how to do the Wall Plank exercise properly to avoid injury and pain.

 Shoulder injuries include symptoms such as a decreased range of motion, stiff and painful movements, a feeling that the shoulder could pop out of the socket, or weakness in the shoulder area.
 Most shoulder injures can be treated at home with rest and ice.
 However, if your injury is more severe you may need to see a doctor.
-Some more serious symptoms include a deformed looking shoulder joint, inability to use your shoulder, intense pain, sudden swelling, and weakness or numbness in the arm or hand.
+Some more serious symptoms include a deformed-looking shoulder joint, inability to use your shoulder, intense pain, sudden swelling, and weakness or numbness in the arm or hand.

 Shoulder pain can be caused by many different things.
-Some common causes include dislocation, separation, fractures, cartilage tears, rotator cuff tears, frozen shoulder, impingement and bursitis.
-Your shoulder pain may also be caused by osteoarthritis, rheumatoid arthritis, referred pain, tendinitis and bone spurs.
+Some common causes include dislocation, separation, fractures, cartilage tears, rotator cuff tears, frozen shoulder, impingement, and bursitis.
+Your shoulder pain may also be caused by osteoarthritis, rheumatoid arthritis, referred pain, tendinitis, and bone spurs.

 CLICK HERE to watch the YouTube video.